Daandelange/kirby3-simplestats/README.md

 - It tracks **referrer URLs** to keep track of who links to your website, categorised as either `search`, `social` or `website`.
 - It tracks **device information** (device types, browser engine, OS family; all version-less) for keeping track of how your website is visited.
 - It tracks **page visits**, counting 1 hit per page per unique user per language, every 24H.
-- The collected data is stored in a **.sqlite database** (raw data) and can be visualised using Kirby's admin panel (computed).
+- The collected data is stored in a **.sqlite database** (raw data) which you could query for custom purposes.
+The `Stats` class also exposes most collected data.
+- A panel area **visualises** the data in charts.

 ### How it works
 - Tracking happens when the page is served by Kirby.
 - A crypted user-unique fingerprint is stored in order to track unique page views.
-_The formula is `md5( trunc(IP) + trunc(UserAgent) + Salt )`, which still, according to GDPR, seems to be considered as personal data._
+_[The formula](https://github.com/Daandelange/kirby3-simplestats/search?q=getUserUniqueString) is more or less `sha1( base64_encode( mix( anonimize(IP, 0.0.0.x) + trunc(UserAgent) + Salt)) )`._
 It's stored together with a list of visited pages, the device category (bot/mobile/desktop/tablet/other), the browser's engine (Gecko/Webkit/Blink/Other) and OS Family.
 This data is kept for a very short amount of time to ensure only counting unique hits.
 - After 24H, the collected data is processed and any user identifying data is deleted :
   - The visited pages' hit counts are incremented, globally and per language.
   - Device, Engine and OS Family are separately incremented.
 - Referrers are processed immediately and are not bound to any user-related identifier.
 - All data is summed up on a monthly basis by default.
-You can easily change this "timeframe" to `weekly` or your own custom timeframe utility.
+You can easily change this "timeframe" to `weekly` or even provide your own custom timeframe utility.

 ### Current state